Murphyyork/Lambda-Project/README.md

 substitution = x.substitute({"x": "y"}) # output is y
 substitution2 = abstraction.substitute({"x" : "y"}) # output is λy.y
 ```
 The substitution input must be written as a dictionary with strings as keys and values.
-If this is not the cae, the program will raise an error.
+If this is not the case, the program will raise an error.

 ### Reduction
 Execute β-reductions with the reduce method: